 Since I have more weight to lose, I opted for 20 net carbs and have done a good job of staying within my allowance.

-If I want something with more carbs like this cheesecake, I make sure to have a super low carb lunch which is mainly high quality deli meat and cheese.
+If I want something with more carbs like this cheesecake, I make sure to have a super low-carb lunch which is mainly high-quality deli meat and cheese.

 I am excited by my progress, but will still be blogging an array of recipes for all my fantastic readers & children.